vsantos/budget-tracker-api-v2/docs/docs/development/local/run_with_kubernetes.md

 ## Deploying the app through a helm chart

+!!!
+Warning "No external dependencies"
+    This method will only deploy `budget-tracker-api` itself to k8s and no other dependencies such as: jaeger or a k8s' version of mongoDB.

 ### Blindly

 If you already built your image with the default suggested name, you can simply use the `make` command to generate all chart's manifests and apply them to your local k8s cluster through `demo` namespace: